rickardgranberg/terraform-provider-vaultoperator/docs/index.md

 # vaultoperator Provider

 This Provider gives access to the `vault operator` operations, although currently only `vault operator init` is implemented.
-If you are using HTTPS with a self-signed or untrusted certificate, you can run `export VAULT_SKIP_VERIFY=true` and have the certificate verification errors ignored.

 **NOTE!
 This will put the root token and unseal/recovery keys into your state so use with caution!**